Variational Bayes latent class approach for EHR-based phenotyping with large real-world data: Results

-A Dell XPS laptop with an 8 cpu Intel core i9 processor and 64GB memory was used for this work.
-The baseline results using the Northeast region subset of Optum\textsuperscript{TM} obtained from \textit{JAGS} were close to the Hubbard et al. results (Table ~\ref{table:comp}).
-The differences in biomarker shift can be explained by the wider patient geographic catchment and differences in missing data for PEDSnet and Optum\textsuperscript{TM}.
-Following these results we are confident in the extensibility of the model to the same disease area with different EHR data.
-Unfortunately the computational performance is poor using \textit{JAGS}.
+The baseline results using the Northeast region subset of Optum\textsuperscript{\texttrademark} obtained from \textit{JAGS} were close to the Hubbard et al. results (Table ~\ref{table:comp}).
+The differences in biomarker shift can be explained by the wider patient geographic catchment and differences in missing data for PEDSnet and Optum\textsuperscript{\texttrademark}.
+The striking difference for Endocrinologist visit sensitivity could be due to the much smaller proportion of such visits occurring in the Optum\textsuperscript{\texttrademark} data i.e. 63.43\% in PEDSnet EHR versus 5.9\% in Optum\textsuperscript{\texttrademark} EHR.
+Following these results, we are confident in the extensibility of the model to the same disease area with different EHR data.
+Unfortunately, the computational performance is poor using \textit{JAGS}.
 For example, a subset of $\sim$38,000 observations taking 16 hours to run.